Awguhst/measure-theory-notes/README.md

 # Measure Theory Notes

-These are my personal study notes on measure theory, written in LaTeX.
+These are my personal self-study notes on measure theory

 ## Topics Covered